 We note that some legal aspects of the life cycle of space objects, such as design and creation, launch and placement, registration, operation, liability (for damage caused), ensuring radio-frequency compatibility, prevention and reduction of "space debris," etc., are specified in the legally binding instruments of international space law - the 1967 Outer Space Treaty, the Convention on International Liability for Damage Caused by Space Objects, and the Convention on Registration of Objects Launched into Outer Space.
-Furthermore, these aspects are also governed by so-called "soft law" instruments - the Principles Relating to Remote Sensing of the Earth from Outer Space; the Space Debris Mitigation Guidelines of the Committee on the Peaceful Uses of Outer Space, etc.
+Furthermore, these aspects are also governed by so-called "soft law" instruments - the Principles Relating to Remote Sensing of the Earth from Outer Space; the Principles Relevant to the Use of Nuclear Power Sources in Outer Space; the Space Debris Mitigation Guidelines of the Committee on the Peaceful Uses of Outer Space, etc.